jamesbryer/ams_proj_1/README.md

 #### Test Coverage

 Using Pytest and coverage I was able to pass all my tests and achieve a test coverage of 95%.
+All CRUD functionality has been tested and test results can be found in the images below.

 ![Test Coverage](/application/static/images/test_coverage.png)
 ![Test Passing](/application/static/images/test_pass.png)